Evergreen Conifers

 Craft and infused oil with pine needles and resin.
 Fill a mason jar about half full of chopped evergreen goodness (needles, twigs, resin).
 Pour your chosen carrier oil into the jar up to the shoulder, being sure to completely cover the greenery.
 If you are including the resin, you may want to use the heat method to infuse the oil.
 You may find that you need to strain twice to get all the little bits out of the finished oil.
 This oil makes a great massage oil for sore muscles and feet.
 Alternatively, rub it on the chest for respiratory complaints, use it as a hair oil, or use it to make a lip balm, pine salve, or pine soap.

 Using the pine-infused oil, you can easily make a salve.
-Using about 2 ounces of beeswax per cup of infused oil.
-Melt the beeswax in a double boiler, and once melted, slowly add in the infused oil.
+Use about 2 ounces of beeswax per cup of infused oil.
+Melt the beeswax in a double boiler, and once melted, slowly add the infused oil.
 Then remove from the heat, stir in optional essential oils, and pour into jars or salve tins.
-This salve is helpful for minor topical wounds and makes a great chest rub, especially with the addition of essential oils such as pine, fir, rosemary, or eucalyptus in a 1% dilution.
+This salve is helpful for minor topical wounds and makes a great chest rub, especially with the addition of essential oils such as pine, fir, rosemary, or eucalyptus in a 0.5-1% dilution (3-6 drops essential oil per ounce of oil).

 Soap